rachelgriffard/micRoclean/README.md

 This pipeline should be used when the user:
 1. Has sample well information available
 2. Wants to primarily characterize the original composition of the sample prior to contamination
-3. Has only one batch
+3. Has only one batch OR has multiple batches wtih controls in each batch

 Furthermore, users must have control samples present in each batch for this method to be used.